Portrait of a Lady

 - Go to Filter -> AKVIS -> ArtWork.

 - Experiment with the myriad styles and settings - it's fun!
-I am especially impressed with the Oil - Expressive style.
-This is what I used for the example piece.
+The author is especially impressed with the Oil - Expressive style.
+This is what was used for the example piece.

 - Click the After tab to process the image and see it with the current settings applied.